JimDesu/basis-lang/spec.md

 ### 6.4 The Transitive READ Contract

-A READ parameter introduces a contract: the callee may not write through any access path reached from the parameter. **Reachability is transitive** through pointer dereference, field access, indexing, and any other operation that extends an access path rooted at the parameter.
+**READ is a promise to the caller, kept transitively.** A READ parameter introduces a contract: the callee may not write through any access path reached from the parameter. **Reachability is transitive** through pointer dereference, field access, indexing, and any other operation that extends an access path rooted at the parameter.

 The contract is callee-side and verified at type-checking.
 A callee whose body would write through any reachable access path fails to type-check, regardless of whether that write would be "observable" at any particular call site.
 The discipline is structural; the language does not check for aliasing between the READ parameter and other writeable positions and then conditionally permit the write.
 The forbidding is unconditional: from a READ parameter's perspective, the storage it reaches is read-only.